 Compression socks work by promoting improved blood flow in your legs.
 The compression of the socks gently pushes blood flow up the leg, helping to prevent swelling and even blood clots.
 If you have noticed your legs swelling or the appearance of varicose veins, for example, you may wonder if compression socks would be a good idea.
-Many people can benefit from compression socks after surgery, during pregnancy or as legs become achy, swollen or heavy feeling.
-However, before heading out to the store or browsing online, there are some things you should consider to make sure you are getting the maximum benefit from compression socks.
+Many people can benefit from compression socks after surgery, during pregnancy or as legs start feeling achy, swollen or heavy.
+However, before heading out to the store or browsing online, here are some things you should consider to make sure you are getting the maximum benefit from compression socks.

-First, all compression socks are NOT created equal.
+All compression socks are NOT created equal.
 “The quality of the material, the sizing, the durability and the amount of compression or pressure the garment provides all culminate into the final product,” explains Dr. Ichinose.
 “Some very economical support hose are not sized by careful measurement of your leg.
 They are labeled small, medium and large, however the amount of compression provided is not known.”

-Mild compression 15-20mmHg: Prevention and relief of minor to moderate varicose veins, relief of tired aching legs, relief of minor swelling of feet and legs.
+- Mild compression - 15-20mm Hg.
+Prevention and relief of minor to moderate varicose veins, relief of tired aching legs, relief of minor swelling of feet and legs

-Moderate compression 20-30mmHg: Prevention and relief of moderate to severe varicose veins, treatment of moderate to severe lymphatic edema and management of active ulcers or post thrombotic syndrome.
+- Moderate compression 20-30mm Hg.
+Prevention and relief of moderate to severe varicose veins, treatment of moderate to severe lymphatic edema and management of active ulcers or post-thrombotic syndrome

 Dr. Ichinose tells his patients to pay close attention to the color of their toes and report any differences in the color of their toes from the foot or leg to your health care provider.
 “Also, watch for bunching of the hose.
 This may make a tourniquet effect, which may interfere with circulation.
-Document color, sensation, swelling and temperature of the toes before putting on the compression socks.
-Open toe hose/socks may make monitoring more practical.”
+Make notes about the color, sensation, swelling and temperature of the toes before putting on the compression socks.
+Open-toe hose/socks may make monitoring more practical.”